Skip to main content

 Industrial vs. Desktop Machinery

-Industrial offset presses, like our Heidelberg 6-color unit, are built for volume.
+Industrial offset presses, like our professional offset press unit, are built for volume.
 For how to print your own postcards applications, this is especially relevant.
 They handle 10,000 sheets per hour with ±0.1mm registration tolerance.
 This precision is critical for multi-color designs and tight bleeds.
-According to industry standards from ASTM D4169, such tolerances are necessary for shipping durability.
+According to industry standards, such tolerances are necessary for shipping durability.

 A label roll printing machine is an alternative for specific formats.
 For how to print your own postcards applications, this is especially relevant.
 It is more suitable for long runs of numbered tickets or continuous-form cards.
 Compared to sheet-fed printing, roll-fed systems reduce material waste for certain job types but may not be ideal for standard 4x6 inch postcards.